apache/sirona/src/site/markdown/configuration.md

 ### Utilities

 `org.apache.sirona.configuration.Configuration` has several utility methods to get int, boolean... from the properties file.
-You can reuse it in your monitoring extensions if you want.
+You can reuse it in your sirona extensions if you want.

+It will be commonly used with `org.apache.sirona.configuration.ioc.IoCs` class.
-Another interesting usage of Configuration class is to be a basic lifecycle handling of your objects.
+This last allows a basic lifecycle handling of your objects.
-Using `org.apache.sirona.configuration.Configuration.newInstance` method you can decorate your class methods with `org.apache.sirona.configuration.Configuration.Created` and `org.apache.sirona.configuration.Configuration.Destroying` to get lifecycle hooks.
+Using `org.apache.sirona.configuration.ioc.IoCs.newInstance` method you can decorate your class methods with `org.apache.sirona.configuration.Configuration.Created` and `org.apache.sirona.configuration.ioc.Destroying` to get lifecycle hooks.

 `Destroying` is called when the monitoring is stopped.
 Generally since commons-monitoring-core is deployed in the container or JVM classloader it is with the JVM but sometimes you can deploy it in your application.
 In this case you'll need to either configure the `javax.servlet.ServletContextListener` `org.apache.sirona.web.lifecycle.SironaLifecycle` from reporting module or to call manually `Configuration.shutdown()` method.

+You can also use `org.apache.sirona.configuration.ioc.AutoSet` to init field of an instance using sirona configuration.

 ### Main configuration keys (by module)